-My sister and I bought some rattan rocking chairs for our mother while in the Philippines, and I took these photos of rattan plants.
-I took a few shots focused on the rattan spikes.
+My sister and I bought rattan rocking chairs for our mother while in the Philippines.
+The group selling the chairs and rattan handicrafts grew rattan plants nearby and I took a few shots, and focused on the rattan spikes.

 It may be obvious to you now, but at the time, I did not notice that it had been hacked into, until I downloaded the photos.
-I thought…oh no..my detail shot is marred and the palm was cut (though I thought it was good that it continued to grow).
+I thought…oh no..my detail shot is marred and the palm was cut (though I was happy to see that it continued to grow).

-Upon cropping and looking at it closer…it looks like only the leaf frond / branch was cut.
+Upon cropping the photo and looking at it closer…it looks like only the leaf frond was cut.
 So it was I — who was wrong!

 So….the rattan palm continues on its growth and travel upwards.